lyzadanger/lyza-dot-com/src/proto/index.md

 #### Post component

 I'm creating a very, very basic CSS file for the `Post` component so that I can get the text off the left wall for narrow screens.
 That's all I'm doing, and then using `@import` to get it in place.

+#### Colors

+Adding a few colors for: main text color, contrasting printer's red (which I'll use in moderation ultimately), a link color which I may end up adjusting.
+Also killing link styling for now; will re-address later.